 Without further ado a briefing into Modern Edwardian Elegance.
 As brief as this period was it certainly made a big impact on interiors and home design, which is very much still present today.
 Here are some styling tricks and tips to make the best of any Edwardian space.

-The idea behind the Edwardian interiors movement was to break away from the often dark interiors from the Victorian era.
+The idea behind the Edwardian interior movement was to break away from the often dark interiors from the Victorian era.
 Homes and living spaces began to morph into a much lighter, brighter affair.
-Ceilings become taller, rooms well proportioned and breezy, spaces became clutter free.
+Ceilings become taller, rooms well proportioned and breezy, and spaces became clutter free.
 Today’s modern Edwardian style lends itself beautifully to so many interiors.

 Soft Colour Palette

 Edwardians used a much smaller, softer colour palette.
 It aided the light breezy feel that they so adored.
 Farrow and Balls Ringwood Cream and the Clavering Sofa in Cloth 18 Stripe – Ticking Indigo are the perfect pairing for this effortless style.
 For a super modern approach a white wash over your walls also works incredibly well and highlights furnishings beautifully.

 A playful Colour Pop